danvega/vue-3-getting-started/01_codepen/README.md

 # CodePen

-Did you know you can write Single File Components in CodePen?
+If you're not familiar with CodePen it is this great online code editor that allows you to build, share and learn JavaScript, HTML and CSS.
+Did you know you can write Vue Single File Components (SFC) in CodePen?
+It isn't something that you can get to from the editor but if you go to a special URL you can open up a Vue editor and they have support for Vue 3.

 https://codepen.io/pen/editor/vue